philipcristiano/etsdb/README.md

 # Installing the release

-  Build it on each machine currently until I can make packages.
+  Build it on each machine currently until there are packages.

+# Running

+    _rel/etsdb/bin/etsdb